 1. As an e-tailer in Sweden – should I be nervous about the Amazon launch?

 Björn: In the beginning, there is always a resistance to, as a consumer, move from traditional e-commerce.
-I hear from many Swedes that they think Amazon feels impersonal, difficult to navigate, “typical American layout” and so on.
+I hear from many Swedes that they think Amazon feels impersonal, difficult to navigate, ”typical American layout” and so on.
 It is likely that these impressions will change when tested.
 You may try to buy something non-critical, simple or cheap, and if it works, you may feel more confident in continuing.
 As an e-tailer, you also have to be able to divide it into challenges and opportunities.
-If you have high availability and the lowest prices on the market and the best delivery options – then you are strong today.
+If you have high availability and the lowest prices on the market and the best delivery options – then you are in a good position today.
 But in the future – when Amazon is in place – other e-tailers will work on the same conditions.
 On the other hand, if you as an e-tailer today lag behind on the last mile, there’s an opportunity to let Amazon improve your delivery terms, for example.

 Johan: If you only compete with low prices today, you should probably be a little nervous.
 Low price won’t exactly be a USP.
-It will become even clearer now – price transparency will increase.
+That will become even clearer now – price transparency will increase.

 2. As an e-tailer – should I start selling on Amazon?